Vasa (ship): Armament

 The Constitution, however, belonged to a later era of naval warfare that employed the line of battle tactic, where ships fought in a line of ships (or line ahead) attempting to present the batteries of one side of each ship toward the enemy.
 The guns would be aimed in the same direction, and fire could be concentrated on a single target.
 In the 17th century, tactics involving organized formations of large fleets had still not been developed.
 Rather, ships would fight individually or in small improvised groups, and focused on boarding.
 Vasa, though possessing a formidable battery, was built with these tactics in mind, and therefore lacked a unified broadside with guns that were all aimed in roughly the same direction.
 Rather, the guns were intended to be fired independently and were arranged according to the curvature of the hull, so that the ship bristled with artillery in all directions, covering virtually all angles.
+The guns facing aft, the stern chasers, were still not on board when the ship sank, however.